Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 How to overcome it:

 It’s about file size management.
-An Email Creation Platform makes that process automatic as it allows retina quality images to be used for virtually any email client used on any device.
+An email creation platform makes that process automatic because it allows you to use retina-quality images for virtually any email client used on any device.

 6. Not mobile-optimized

-Creating an email today means more than developing it with an eye toward it read from a mobile device.
-While that dictates how elements are laid out, it goes beyond the landscape scheme of mobile vs. desktop’s portrait arrangement.
-It’s also about having emails be created to work well with many mobile email clients, among other things.
+Creating an email today means more than developing it with an eye toward it being read on a mobile device.
+Although that dictates how elements are laid out, it goes beyond the landscape scheme of mobile vs. desktop’s portrait arrangement.
+It’s also about having emails created that work well with many mobile email clients, among other things.

 How to overcome it:

-A blend of enough content so your message is understood, with enough visual acuity to be read, is needed.
-All can be handled with ease and speed when using an Email Creation Platform.
-Pre-configure the emails to be made, taking into account the assorted variables and a non-technical type, can efficiently create an effective email.
+You need a blend of enough content so your message is understood, with enough visual acuity to be read.
+All that can be handled easily and quickly when using an email creation platform.
+It lets you preconfigure emails, taking into account the assorted variables and non-technical-type users, to efficiently create an effective email.

 7. Text not ADA compliant

-The American Disabilities Act (ADA) and the Accessible Canada Act call for emails to meet specific accessibility requirements.
+The Americans with Disabilities Act (ADA) and the Accessible Canada Act call for emails to meet specific accessibility requirements.
 They’re clarified in the Web Content Accessibility Guidelines (WCAG).
 If your company creates emails that people with disabilities can’t read, you face a $75,000 fine for the first compliance failure.
 Beyond the fine and hit on your brand’s reputation, you’re missing a sizable portion of the market.
-It’s estimated that there are 4.2 million Americans 40 years and older that are visually impaired.
-That’s expected to rise to 7.2 million by the end of this decade.
+It’s estimated there are 4.2 million Americans 40 years and older who are visually impaired.
+That number is expected to rise to 7.2 million by the end of this decade.

 How to overcome it:

-It’s straightforward.
-Create emails that confirm with what’s spelled out in the ADA/ACA/WCAG:
+It’s straightforward—create emails that conform with what’s spelled out in the ADA/ACA/WCAG:

-Make it even simpler for yourself by using an Email Creation Platform that can have these requirements, and more, pre-configured.
+Make it even simpler for yourself by using an email creation platform that has these requirements, and more, preconfigured.

 8. Tracking and testing limitations

-This challenge is all about time.
-Or the lack of it.
-Creating emails in a Design to Code workflow means a 90% creation/10% strategy time allocation.
+This challenge is all about time—or the lack of it.
+Creating emails in a design-to-code workflow results in a 90% creation/10% strategy time allocation.
 That means you have very little time to analyze prior email efforts to sharpen the strategy for the one you’re developing.
-Less time to conduct A/B testing or track to see any number of areas that can help you gain insight to make the email more effective.
+You also have less time to conduct A/B testing or track to see any number of areas that can help you gain insight to make the email more effective.

 How to overcome it:

-Create emails on an Email Creation Platform, and what takes days when using a Design to Code workflow gets done in hours.
-That frees up time for analysis, strategy development, testing, and refinement.
-Using an Email Creation Platform also lets you track differently, more deeply, via Google Analytics and apply different tags to CTAs.
+Create emails on an email creation platform, and turn what takes days when using a design-to-code workflow into hours.
+That approach frees up time for analysis, strategy development, testing, and refinement.
+Using an email creation platform also lets you track differently and more deeply via Google Analytics and apply different tags to CTAs.

-Please request a demo if you’d like to see how the Stensul Email Creation Platform™ can elevate your email marketing programs.
+If you’d like to see how the Stensul Email Creation Platform™ can elevate your email marketing programs, please request a demo.